-There is a lot of talk and confusion about how tire additives and tire sealers work regarding TPMS equipped Vehicles.
-If you make the choice to use an additive/sealer in a TPMS equipped vehicle, you need to do your homework to ensure that they are compatible.
+There is a lot of talk and confusion about how tire additives and tire sealants work regarding TPMS equipped Vehicles.
+If you make the choice to use an additive/sealant in a TPMS equipped vehicle, you need to do your homework to ensure that they are compatible.
 Failure to do so can lead to frustration and costly repair bills.

-Vehicles equipped with INTERNAL sensors, such as those found on automobiles, are not, I repeat, not going to be compatible with an additive/sealer.
+Vehicles equipped with INTERNAL sensors, such as those found on automobiles, are not, I repeat, not going to be compatible with a sealant/additive.
 This also includes balancing agents like beads or powder.
 So, what about the “Tire Sensor Safe” products marketed today?
 Simple: read the fine print.

 In the case of one popular product, it reads in the fine print “Seek a permanent/professional repair within 60 miles”.
 In another, it says “Sealant may briefly cause a false reading if contact is made with sensor, a tire professional can clean and recalibrate sensor if needed” That, ladies and gentlemen, is called a disclaimer and it is there for a reason.
 “Professional repair” and “Clean and recalibrate” should be “red flags” and get your attention.

-So, you may ask, what can I use an additive/sealer with?
+So, you may ask, what can I use a sealant/additive with?
 Do not despair, there are plenty of applications in which a good adhesive-free sealant is not only beneficial but can pay big dividends.
 Let’s break some down for you.

-So simply stated, Tire additive/sealers can be used in TPMS equipped vehicles with certain types of sensors.
+So simply stated, tire sealants/additives can be used in TPMS equipped vehicles with certain types of sensors.
 Sealed and external sensors generally have no problems functioning with additives/sealers.

 Vehicles equipped with internal sensors, like those found on all automobiles today, are problematic.
 If you choose to install one of the “Tire Sensor Safe” products you will likely be dealing with the consequences.
 Just remember to always read the fine print.